 *Laptop or Tablet?

 Tablets have a number of advantages over traditional computers (size, weight, battery life), but many tablets run on Android, iOS, Windows 8 RT or Chrome operating systems.
 These tablet-specific operating systems can only install apps from their respective app stores and cannot run standard or specialized software programs that may be required for academic coursework.
-For this reason, Hartwick College does not recommend that students plan to use tablets for their primary computers.
+Tablets often have reduced processing power and storage compared to laptops.
+For these reasons, Hartwick College does not recommend that students plan to use tablets for their primary computers.

 We cannot guarantee that every device can be made to connect reliably to the Hartwick network.
 If reasonable efforts fail, the student will need to arrange a different way to meet his/her computing needs—for instance, by obtaining or renting a different computer or using the computer labs.

-1. Regularly back up your important data.
-Use a flash drive, external hard drive or cloud storage such as iCloud or DropBox.
-If a hard drive fails, and data is irretrievable, or if you accidentally delete a critical file, the backup is like gold.
+- Have a routine to regularly back up your important data.
+Use a flash drive, external hard drive or cloud storage such as Google Drive (available with your Hartwick College Google Apps for Education account), iCloud or DropBox.
+If a hard drive fails, and your data is irretrievable, or if you accidentally delete a critical file, the backup is like gold.

 If you have any questions about technology at Hartwick, please contact the Technology Resource Center (TRC) at email@example.com or call 607-431-4357 (HELP).